 If you are getting looking for an alternative CDN to set up on your site then there are many alternatives to Rocket CDN like Bunny CDN, Cloudflare, Key CDN.

 Personally, I have been using Bunny CDN and recommending it to my visitors.
 It helps to boost site speed with < 30 ms global latency.

-WPLOGOUT promo code to get $5 credit and get start with Bunny CDN.
+WPLOGOUT promo code to get $5 credit and get started with Bunny CDN.

-You can find complete setup tutorial in this BunnyCDN Review article, please check it.
+You can find a complete setup tutorial in this BunnyCDN Review article, please check it.

-Reducing or controlling heartbeat helps to save the server resources i.e. it helps to save CPU usages and save bandwidth.
+Reducing or controlling heartbeat helps to save the server resources i.e. it helps to save CPU usage and save bandwidth.

 So, here enable Control Heartbeat option and hit save changes.

-In this WP Rocket Tutorial section, we are going to look after Add-ons section.
+In this WP Rocket Tutorial section, we are going to look after the Add-ons section.

 If you want to fix the leverage browser caching issue in GTMetrix then One-click Rocket Add-ons helps to improve browser caching.

 - Google Tracking: You can now host Google Analytics locally by turning on the option.
 Furthermore, you also use free plugins like Flying Analytics or CAOS to host Analytics locally.

 - Facebook Pixel: If you are interested in hosting Facebook Pixel locally then WP Rocket has an option for it.
 Facebook Pixel is a code by Facebook that can be placed in the header/footer so later the collected data can be used in Facebook Advertisement.

 - Varnish: WP Rocket helps in purging the varnish cache automatically.
 Make sure your host is compatible with WP Rocke to use this feature.

-Rocket Add-ons: If you are Cloudflare and Sucuri users then try turning on the additional Rocket Add-ons features.
+Rocket Add-ons: If you are Cloudflare and Sucuri user then try turning on the additional Rocket Add-ons features.